Why HTTPS Matters So Much on the Web

 Sites using HTTP aren’t encrypted, which leaves your internet traffic much more vulnerable to outside forces.
 But if a website doesn’t take it upon itself to encrypt with HTTPS, there’s still a way to visit it securely.

-Consider using an extension like HTTPS Everywhere.
-This extension encrypts HTTP websites you visit with HTTPS — not only does this service make browsing your favorite websites more secure, it takes the pressure off you to police every URL you access.
+In the past, extensions like HTTPS Everywhere could help protect you against websites that didn’t use the proper encryption.
+The extension encrypted HTTP websites you visit with HTTPS — not only did this service make browsing your favorite websites more secure, it took the pressure off you to police every URL you access.
+But in recent years, most browsers offer a similar functionality.
+Not only that, most of the web uses HTTPS now.

 Share This